The Dresden Files Book Order | 2 Ways to Read Jim Butcher’s Books

 The Dresden Files Graphic Novels

-The following books are Graphic Novels collecting all of the comics written in a particular series.
+The following books are graphic novels collecting all of the comics written in a particular series.
 You could purchase the comics individually, but it’s easier (and cheaper) to get the completed collections listed below.

 1. Welcome to the Jungle (2008)